 Doctoral Studies at VŠE

-The University of Economics, Prague offers nine doctoral study programmes in 17 branches.
+The University of Economics, Prague offers nine doctoral study programs in 16 branches.
+In addition, one program is carried out in cooperation with the Czech Technical University in Prague.
 Most of the study branches are carried out in English as well.
 There are two modes of study: full-time or a combination of full-time and part-time (combined studies).

-With regard to doctoral study conditions, all the pertinent information can be found in the booklet Study and Examination Regulations for the Doctoral Degree Study Programmes of the University of Economics, Prague.
-This booklet, together with the Doctoral Studies Brochure give students a complete understanding of doctoral studies, which is the first step in a student’s research career, as well as an overview of the study requirements.
+With regard to doctoral study conditions, all the pertinent information can be found in the booklet Study and Examination Regulations for the Doctoral Degree Study Programs of the University of Economics, Prague.
+This booklet, together with the Doctoral Studies Brochure, gives students a complete understanding of doctoral studies, which is the first step in a student’s research career, as well as an overview of the study requirements.

-With regard to the admission requirements and procedure, doctoral study programmes are offered to students from all over the world.
-Admission to a doctoral study programme is conditional upon the proper completion of studies in a master’s study programme.
+With regard to the admission requirements and procedure, doctoral study programs are offered to students from all over the world.
+Admission to a doctoral study program is conditional upon the proper completion of studies in a master’s study program.
 Those who have completed their education abroad must have both their bachelor’s and master’s degrees recognized in the Czech Republic.
 It is necessary to pass the entrance exams; each faculty has its own requirements.
 The application form for admission to study is submitted electronically.
 The appendix to the application is submitted together with the required enclosures in written form.
-The application deadline for the 2013/2014 academic year is May 15, 2013.
+The application deadline for the 2014/2015 academic year is May 15, 2014.

-The tuition fee for the studies in a doctoral programme carried out in a language other than Czech (“Programme for foreigners”) is 5 000 EUR per year.
+The tuition fee for the studies in a doctoral program carried out in a language other than Czech (“Program for foreigners”) is 5 000 EUR per year.

 All information about the admission procedure and tuition fees, the application form, information on the recognition of higher education and qualifications acquired abroad as well as an overview of the doctoral study programs and offered topics can be found on this webpage.